 Depending on your order, an average meal can cost around $10-$15.

 Amtrak cafe cars are open most of your journey but may close for the attendant breaks along the route (or at a few station stops where the train might lose power, such as in Washington DC).
-If you are on a long-distance train, the cafe car is closed at night.
+The cafe car is closed at night if you are on a long-distance train.

 When and where can you get food from a cafe car?

 After your ticket gets scanned, you can get up and walk to the cafe.
-But if you are at the beginning of the route, listen to make sure it is open before taking the hike.
+But if you are at the beginning of the route, listen to ensure it is open before taking the hike.